OULibraries/ou_bagit_importer/recipes.md

 ```

 Recipe elements are defined as above, with the addition of the `pages` key, which must be a list of Page object recipes.
+A `files` list may be provided, for setting the `TN` datastream, etc.  but this is unusual for book recipes.

 ### Page Recipes